-2. It helps the managing authorities to closely monitor companies financial performance over a period of time.
+- Moreover, it helps the management to closely monitor the company’s financial performance over some time.

-3. It helps to identify the change in the behaviors of accounts and take actions accordingly.
+- Furthermore, it helps to identify the change in the behaviors of accounts and take action accordingly.

-Thus, performing vertical analysis helps in many ways, especially when we are planning to investment or buying a business.
+Thus, performing vertical analysis helps in many ways, especially when we are planning to invest or buying a business.

 If you have any queries please share in the comment section below.
-I will be more than happy to assist you.
+We will be more than happy to assist you.

 Another name for vertical analysis is a common-size analysis.

 What is the difference between Trend Analysis and Comparative Analysis?